Easy Italian travel phrases

 Italian numbers

 While you don’t need to be able to count to 100, numbers up to 12 at least (for the hours of the day) will help you a lot.
-After all, you need numbers when you’re at a restaurant – una pizza per favore!
+After all, you need numbers at a restaurant – una pizza per favore!

 • One – Uno – Oo-noh